json420/degu/doc/degu.server.rst

 log when that same connection is closed, with some summary information about how many requests were handled and why the connection was closed.

-For example, if you run the ``benchmark.py`` script from within the source tree, you'll see logging like this::
+For example, if you run the ``benchmark.py`` mount from within the source tree, you'll see logging like this::

     INFO	Thread-5	+ ('::1', 40682, 0, 0) New connection